szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``API calls`` - connects models to external services through user-defined API endpoints, request methods, parameters, and payloads.
 * ``Audio input`` - adds speech recognition and microphone input using providers such as OpenAI Whisper, local Whisper, Google, Bing, and xAI Grok Voice.
-* ``Audio output`` - adds text-to-speech output using providers such as OpenAI, Microsoft Azure, Google, Eleven Labs, and xAI.
+* ``Audio output`` - enables speech synthesis for every received response using providers such as OpenAI, Microsoft Azure, Google, Eleven Labs, and xAI.
 * ``Autonomous mode`` - runs an autonomous multi-step conversation loop inside standard chat modes and can cooperate with other enabled plugins to complete tasks.
 * ``Bitbucket`` - connects to Bitbucket Cloud for repository, file, issue, pull request, workspace, and account operations.
-* ``Chat with Files (RAG, inline)`` - adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.
+* ``RAG (inline)`` - adds RAG and LlamaIndex retrieval to standard conversations, allowing models to use indexed files, project indexes, and stored context as additional knowledge.
-* ``Code interpreter (v2)`` - lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.
+* ``Python code interpreter`` - lets models execute Python code locally or in a Docker sandbox, maintain IPython state, and work with files created during the conversation.
-* ``Context history (calendar, inline)`` - gives models access to saved conversation history and calendar day notes, including reading, searching, creating, and updating stored entries.
+* ``Conversation history (inline)`` - gives models access to saved conversation history and calendar day notes, including reading, searching, creating, and updating stored entries.
 * ``Crontab / Task scheduler`` - lets models create and manage scheduled prompts and tasks using cron-based schedules.
 * ``Custom commands`` - exposes user-defined system commands and scripts as callable tools with configurable arguments and execution rules.
 * ``Experts (inline)`` - exposes enabled Expert presets through the regular ``expert_call`` tool in supported chat modes; Experts run as regular agents on the same Agents v2 runtime used by Chat with Agents.